-The Council were successful in delivering the WHQS Programme of Works to all Council stock, a major capital investment of over £100m.
+The Council were successful in delivering the WHQS programme of works to all Council stock, a major capital investment of over £100m.
 The Council are now in the maintenance phase of the programme, delivering further investment works to those components within our properties where required.

-The report focuses on what has been delivered to date and what the next phase of the Councils WHQS investment programme will focus on.
+The report focuses on what has been delivered to date and outlines the focus of the next phase of the Councils WHQS investment programme.

-RECOMMENDATIONS

-Cabinet to note the Capital Investment Programme in its next phase of compliance as it moves towards the updated Welsh Housing Quality Standards and requirements.
+RECOMMENDATIONS 1 That the Committee note the Capital Investment Programme in its next phase of compliance as it moves towards the updated Welsh Housing Quality Standards (WHQS 2023) and its requirements.